Costa Rica Service and Spanish (11 Days)

 DAYS 8 – 10: SARAPIQUI

-Our next stop is Sarapiqui, where we’ll jump into some adventurous activities like whitewater rafting and a fascinating nature walk through the jungle.
+Our final stop is Sarapiqui, where we’ll jump into some adventurous activities like whitewater rafting and a fascinating nature walk through the jungle.
 You’ll never forget the adrenaline-pounding experience of whitewater rafting down the Sarapiqui River with our professional guides!
 A delicious final dinner caps off our amazing journey before flying home from San Jose the following morning. ¡Pura Vida!

 Who can go on this trip?
 What kind of teen typically goes on this trip?